-Bailey Stover (she/her) is a multimedia journalist who who has developed visual, textual and audio storytelling skills so that she can create meaningful documentary pieces in both English and Spanish.
+Bailey Stover (she/her) is a multimedia journalist who has developed visual, textual and audio storytelling skills so that she can create meaningful documentary pieces in both English and Spanish.

 She is enterprising and constantly wants to learn more about the world around her.
 Simultaneously, she strives to listen empathetically, engage in people-oriented reporting and draw out the threads of humanity that connect us all.
-While she's comfortable telling all kinds of stories, she is most drawn to nuanced social justice issues including homophobia, racism, sexism and environmental injustice.
-Her journalistic passion lies in sharing the stories of historically marginalized and underrepresented groups.
-She hopes her work inspires difficult but necessary conversations about power, privilege and humanity’s unwavering perseverance in the face of malicious inequality.
-When not reporting, she enjoys traveling, playing volleyball and spending time in nature.
+Her journalistic passion lies in sharing the stories of historically marginalized, disenfranchised, underrepresented groups.
+Her work explores intersectional themes of identity, family, resilience and the LGBTQ+ community.

 To contact Bailey Stover, please email her at baileyastoverphotos@gmail.com.

-(Photo by Clayton Steward)
+(Portrait by Clayton Steward)

 2024: Gracie Award for Crisis Coverage/Breaking News by a radio student

-2024: 10th Place Hearst Multimedia Enterprise Competition
+2024: Hearst Multimedia Enterprise Competition, 10th Place

-2024: 12th Place Hearst Photo II Picture Story/Series
+2024: Hearst Photo II Picture Story/Series, 12th Place

 2021: Jeanee Von Essen Scholarship in International Journalism